The Widths of Strict Outerconfluent Graphs

 \begin{proof} We prove that, for any constant $r$, these graphs do not have rank-width $\le r$.
 Assuming for a contradiction that they do all have rank-width $\le r$, they would have a balanced partition whose biadjacency matrix has low rank, by \cref{lem:balanced-cut}.
 By \cref{lem:few-subintervals} we may assume that this partition forms $O(r)$ blocks in the vertex sequence of $G_k$.
 By \cref{lem:close-intervals} we may assume that some two of these blocks $R$ and $B$, on different sides of the partition, are larger than the gap $\ell$ between them by a factor of $3^{k/O(r^2)}$

-Now choose any yellow--blue edge between the two blocks and apply \cref{obs:nested-domes} to find a nested sequence of semicircular tracks above this edge.
+Now choose any yellow--blue edge between the two blocks and apply \cref{lem:nested-domes} to find a nested sequence of semicircular tracks above this edge.
 Each track on level $i$ lies above a sub-drawing of a graph isomorphic to $G_i$, spanning a subsequence of $3^i$ vertices of the overall graph, of which it can reach $2^i$.
 Only $O(\log\ell)$ of these nested semicircular tracks can be at such a low level that they fail to reach both $R$ and $B$.
 Another $\Omega(\log 3^{k/O(r^2)})= \Omega_r(k)$ of them span subsequences of vertices that lie entirely within $R$, $B$, and the gap between them, reaching both $R$ and $B$.
-For each one of these tracks, at level $i$ of the drawing, find vertices $r_i\in R$ and $b_i\in B$ that are connected to this track but not to any of the lower-level nested semicircular tracks.
+For each one of these tracks, at level $i$ of the drawing, by \cref{obs:nest}, the leftmost and rightmost vertices reachable from the track give $r_i\in R$ and $b_i\in B$ that are connected to this track but not to any of the lower-level nested semicircular tracks.